 CARB also provided its PEAQS system for about a one week period during the November 2016 testing campaign.
 The PEAQS system consists of two sampling lines (one 'updraft' pipes and one for 'downdraft' pipes), connected to some emissions analyzers, and a license plate reader (LPR).
-For this program, the PEAQS measured black carbon (BC) emission factors ( $EF{BC}$ ) with a Magee Scientific AE-33 7 channel aethalometer, total NOX emission factors ( $EF{NOX}$ ) with a CAI 600 Series chemiluminesence analyzer, and vehicle speed and acceleration.
+For this program, the PEAQS measured black carbon (BC) emission factors (EF{BC}) with a Magee Scientific AE-33 7 channel aethalometer, total NO_X emission factors (EF{NOX}) with a CAI 600 Series chemiluminesence analyzer, and vehicle speed and acceleration.
 A picture of the PEAQS set up at J&R is provided in Figure 3-5.
 A key component of the system is a 'cable protector' for the downdraft sampling line that is laid across the roadway being sampled.
-The cable protector is an 18-inch wide, 1 or 2 inch tall ramp with an internal channel, that is laid across the roadway to protect the sampling line fits inside the channel which protects the sampling line as HDVs pass over the ramp and sampling line.
+The cable protector is an 18-inch wide, 1 or 2 inch tall ramp with an internal channel, that is laid across the roadway to protect the sampling line connected to the emissions analyzers, and can be up to 40 feet long.
+The 'downdraft' sampling line fits inside the channel which protects the sampling line as HDVs pass over the ramp and sampling line.
 The updraft sampling line can be attached to the support trailer, or some other location that provides a place to attach sampling line, such as a fence or fence post.
 Additional pictures of the PEAQS system are provided in Appendix F.